varletjs/varlet/packages/varlet-ui/src/pagination/docs/en-US.md

 ### Intro

-Used to decompose large amounts of data.
+You may need it when you need to process large amounts of data.

 ### Install